Ray Hadley: Athens Olympics

 In 2004, Hadley was recorded in the middle of an outburst aimed at now-former 2GB news director Justin Kelly at the 2004 Athens Olympics, after Hadley's call of an event at the Games was not used in a news bulletin.
-His use of the words "fucking spastic" offended organisations that deal with people which such conditions, and Ray made a quick apology and offered his services to the organisations affected for no charge.
+His use of the words "fucking spastic" offended organisations that deal with people which such conditions, and Ray made a quick apology and offered his services to the organisations affected for no charge, although none accepted his offer.
 Also during the outburst, the profane word "fucking" was used 20 times.

 A dance version of the outburst was soon created and played on Triple J and soon widely distributed and played around the country.